 Where Polycarbonate Is Used - Industries and Applications

-Polycarbonate is specified wherever a CNC-machined part must combine structural toughness with dimensional stability, and - in many cases - optical transparency.
-It is the default choice when impact resistance above the ABS threshold is required and the service temperature stays within 115-130 °C.
+Polycarbonate is specified wherever a CNC-machined part must combine structural toughness, dimensional stability, and — in many cases — optical transparency.

 Machining polycarbonate parts for your project?